abc123me/BetterForgeChat/README.md

   - No way to enable / disable tab list formatting or nicknames
   - A server might want to disable tab list nicknames to ensure clarity
   - No way to configure chat timestamp

+# Development
+I used eclipse to make this project, please feel free to do a pull request for any changes